 Bio

-Jassiel Serna is a Chicago based artist/curator instereted in challenging the way we look at art.
+Jassiel Serna is a Chicago based artist/curator interested in challenging the way we look at art.
 His personal practice disguises paper mache creations as relic-like sculptures that are reminiscent of primitive art.
-He uses tajin and chamoy in place of paint, asking the question: "how do we make something mexican?" .
+He uses tajin and chamoy in place of paint, asking the question: "How do we make something Mexican?" .
 His work explores themes of nature, culture, identity, politics and religion.

-As a curator he has been building Tilichero , a colletive of artist making artwork under the rasqueche aesthetic.
-Threading artist, vendors, musicians and workshops together as an ode to the tianguis (outdoor commmunal markets of mexico).
-He is intereted in creating a place for opportunity, trade, commerce, art and resource.
+As a curator he has been building Tilichero, a collective of artists making artwork under the rasqueche aesthetic.
+Threading artists, vendors, musicians and workshops together as an ode to the tianguis (outdoor communal markets of Mexico).
+He is interested in creating a place for opportunity, trade, commerce, art and resource.